Google Play Stuck At Waiting For Download? Here’s the Fix.

 - Look for the Google Play store under All Apps.

 - Click on Storage.
 Then, Tap on Clear cache.
 After that restart your device.
-If problem still exists
+If the problem still exists

 - Do the same steps and after taping the storage tap on Clear Data or Storage.

 To run an application smoothly apps require some of your permissions.
 So grant all required permissions for Google Play Store to run it without any problem.
 As if you have not given the storage permission to Google Play Store then it might be stuck on Play Store waiting for Download.
 Here’s how to check and grant permissions,